IUCompilerCourse/IU-Fall-2021/index.md

 the language you are using.

 Assignments will be graded based on how many test cases they succeed on.
 Partial credit will be given for each "pass" of the compiler.
-Some of the tests are in the public support code (see Resources below) and the rest of the tests will be made available on Sunday night, one day prior to the due date.
+Some of the tests are in the public support code (see Resources below).
 The testing will be done on a linux (ubuntu) machine.
 The testing will include both new tests and all of the tests from prior assignments.

 You may request feedback on your assignments prior to the due date.
 Just submit your work to the autograder and send us email.